MajorZiploc/tooling_notes/art/blender/notes.md

     TODO: look into an automatic way of achieving this or something close enough to this
     GOOD_ENOUGH:
-      deselect faces that need way less pixels before smart uv unwrap then manual unwrap them
+      deselect faces that need way less pixels before smart uv unwrap
+        NOTE: unwrap all these deselected faces and scale down and off canvas so that its easier to find them after flats to place in proper spots when painting flats its best to keep these faces hidden so that paint doesnt get where it shouldnt be then manual unwrap them
       this work flow should be limited to a small time box of around 5-15 mins to get the most bang for buck smart UV unwrap -- Object Mode: select all meshs -> Edit Mode: deselect then select all -> U -> smart UV unwrap